Members of Sahiwal victim family have met JIT head: lawyer

 LAHORE: A meeting has taken place between the brothers of Sahiwal shootout victims and the Joint Investigation Team (JIT) head Ejaz Shah.

-This was stated by lawyer for the victims’ family, Barrister Ehtisham, while addressing the media, along with spokesperson for Punjab Chief Minister Shahbaz Gill, and Jalil and Jamil, brothers of victim Khalil, at the 8-Club Road here Monday.
+This was stated by lawyer for the victim family, Barrister Ehtisham, while addressing the media, along with spokesperson for Punjab Chief Minister Shahbaz Gill, and Jalil and Jamil, brothers of victim Khalil, at 8-Club Road here Monday.
 Pakistan Tehreek-e-Insaf leader Ejaz Ahmed Chaudhry was also present.

 Meanwhile, the JIT is still inconclusive about findings of the bloody incident involving the Counter-Terrorism Department (CTD) officials, despite lapse of 16 days.
 The JIT has also failed thus far to trace any criminal/ terrorist record of the driver of the car, Zeeshan, whom the government and the CTD top cops are linking with a terrorist group.